Aged care in New Zealand

 It is focused on developing recommendations for service and funding models that will result in a more integrated care model, efficient use of resources, and fit-for-purpose regulatory and funding regimes.

-It will involve extensive stakeholder engagement, including eight workshops nationwide in May 2024, an online workshop in June for those unable to attend face-to-face workshops and an online survey to capture views from the public and those in the sector.
+It has included extensive stakeholder engagement, including workshops nationwide in May 2024, an online workshop in June for those unable to attend face-to-face workshops and an online survey to capture views from the public and those in the sector.